Guild of One-Name Studies

 In addition, approximately 1750 people have a surname that is one of the main variants, of which about 910 are Tickells, mainly in the UK, Australia and the US.

 The map below, created by Named shows where the Tickle name is now most common in the UK.
 The 'hotspot' in Lancashire can be clearly seen, as well as other areas where the name is more common.

 Maps created from UK census data show an initial concentration in Lancashire, Cheshire, and Devon in 1841.
 Over the years the distribution of the name gradually spreads to adjoining counties and further afield.
 The 1881 census showed 209 Tickles in Cheshire, 805 in Lancashire, and just 6 in Yorkshire.

 The name and can also be found in many other countries, including Canada, Australia, New Zealand, and South Africa.

-I am in the early stages of the study and will begin by focusing on four groups that interest me:
+I am in the early stages of the study and I have begun by focusing on three groups that interest me:

 I have registered my DNA on Ancestry and GEDMATCH and hope to persuade some male relatives to take a DNA test.

 Data on Tickle surname from 1881 UK census